 This is a very important step to take, even when you feel like there is no need for it.
 Whenever a change (that is big enough to impact something) happens, make sure to keep your client informed.
 Even if the client trusts your team and agency completely this is still a necessity.

 People are suspicious, its in their nature.
 Doesnt matter how much you trust somebody, if you dont get a word from them for a long time, you will become suspicious.
 Thats how psychology works.
-Keeping clients updated on stuff consistently is a sure way to eliminate this unpleasant factor from their mind and maintain the healthy working relationships that you worked hard to achieve.
+Keeping clients updated on stuff consistently is a sure way to eliminate this unpleasant factor from their minds and maintain the healthy working relationships that you worked hard to achieve.

 Show some attention